concur/developer.concur.com/src/api-reference/travel/itinerary/booking/booking-resource.markdown

 ### Authorization header
-The authorization header must have an OAuth token for valid Concur user.
+The authorization header must have an OAuth token for valid SAP Concur user.
-The OAuth consumer must be registered as a Supplier or TMC with Concur, and must have one of the following user roles in Concur: Company Administrator or Web Services Administrator for Professional, or Can Administer for Standard.
+The OAuth consumer must be registered as a Supplier or TMC with SAP Concur, and must have one of the following user roles in SAP Concur: Company Administrator or Web Services Administrator for Professional, or Can Administer for Standard.

 ## Response